2022-08-16: Observability Reports, Metrics and OpenTelemetry, Securing Kubernetes, Git Auto Setup Remote, Learning eBPF and WebAssembly, viddy¶

 Timescale published an awesome article comparing Prometheus and OpenTelemetry metrics.
 Prometheus metrics are a good start being a subset of OpenTelemetry metrics.
 Mixing both standards can become problematic with the same visibility on Observability data - we again have more things to evaluate and learn.

-πŸ” The inner Dev
+π The inner Dev¶

 We've started learning WebAssembly with Assembly script in the #EveryoneCanContribute cafe meetup, and since then I keep following more folks to learn about ideas and innovative thoughts.
 One of them is to understand how WebAssembly can help as a Universal Binary Format.
 You might have seen that Vercel ran PHP compiled as WebAssembly on serverless edge functions.

-C++23 is in feature-freeze mode - std::generator providing usable coroutines in the standard library caught my attention.
+providing usable coroutines in the standard library caught my attention.
 More changes are explained in this blog post.
 Following the C++ announcements, Carbon as the experimental successor of C++ was announced at Cpp North.
 It promises to be easy to learn and extend, with safer fundamentals and a memory-safe subset.
 Suggest following the project repository and inspecting the language features.

 I haven't touched recursion in Rust yet (and to be honest, I avoid this design pattern unless the performance gain and code quality can be justified) - the article Elegant and performant recursion in Rust provides a gentle introduction and borrows Haskell recursion schemes to dive deep into optimization steps.